Easy Homemade Vegan Bagel Recipe

 How long does it take to make vegan bagels?

-The entire process takes about 2 hours, including prep, rising, and cooking.
+The entire process for making homemade bagels takes about 2 hours, including the preparation, rising, and baking.

 Can I freeze homemade bagels?

-Absolutely.
-Make sure they have cooled, then store in freezer bags in the freezer for up to 3 months.
+Yes, you can freeze homemade bagels.
+Once they are completely cooled, store them in a freezer bag in the freezer for up to 3 months.
+Thaw at room temperature.

 Vegan bagels on a baking sheet.